-Ans: He believed students would not have to "walk the hospitals" if they had him.
+Ans: He believed that students would have no need to "walk the hospitals", if they had him.
 He was a hospital in himself.
-All they need is to walk around him to get their diploma.
+All they need to do would be to walk around him, and, after that, take their diploma.